tomerovadia/VoterHelpLine/README.md

 <img src="images/voter_screenshot.png" alt="voter_screenshot" width="300"/>

-The app immediately greets a voter upon initial message and attempts to automatically determine the U.S. state in which a voter is seeking to vote.
+The system immediately greets a voter upon initial message and attempts to automatically determine the U.S. state in which a voter is seeking to vote.

-If a voter is idle for a set amount of time (currently one hour), the app sends an automated message acknowledging their message and informing them that a volunteer is being sought.
+If a voter is idle for a set amount of time (currently one hour), the system sends an automated message acknowledging their message and informing them that a volunteer is being sought.

 ### Volunteer Experience

 ![wireframe](images/volunteer_screenshot.png)

-The app routes voter messages to a Slack workspace, which serves as the interface for volunteers.
+The system routes voter messages to a Slack workspace, which serves as the interface for volunteers.

 Messages in the Slack workspace are organized by:

 - **U.S. state**: each U.S. state has a separate Slack channel.
-Given volunteers will likely answer questions in one or several states, this allows the app to handle many states while allowing volunteers to only monitor states where they can help.
+Given volunteers will likely answer questions in one or several states, this allows the system to handle many states while allowing volunteers to only monitor states where they can help.
-- **voter**: when a new voter texts the app, a new Slack thread is created for them (in the channel according to the U.S. state in which they seek to vote).
+- **voter**: when a new voter texts the system, a new Slack thread is created for them (in the channel according to the U.S. state in which they seek to vote).
 All subsequent messages from that voter are posted within that same thread, and all messages sent by Slack (from any user except the bot) to that thread are relayed as a text to the voter.

-The app also manages a *#lobby* channel in the Slack workspace, where voter messages are relayed before their U.S. state is determined.
+The system also manages a *#lobby* channel in the Slack workspace, where voter messages are relayed before their U.S. state is determined.
 This allows volunteers to monitor an incoming voter's messages as the automated system attempts to determine their U.S. state.
 Volunteers can intervene if a volunteer has difficulty selecting a U.S. state (or doesn't know or want to select one) by messaging in the Slack *#lobby* thread.

 Once a U.S. state is determined, a thread is created for the voter in the Slack channel corresponding to that U.S. state (e.g. *#north-carolina*) and the entire chat history of the voter is re-posted to that new thread so that volunteers can see the voter's chat experience and messages up to that point.